 - slide 1 of 7

-Usually, the first things that come to one’s mind when thinking of diversity are those aspects protected by Title VII of the Civil Rights Act of 1964.
+The first things that come to one’s mind when thinking of diversity are those aspects protected by Title VII of the Civil Rights Act of 1964.
 These traditional diversity components include race, skin color, religion, sex, and national origin.
 Other laws and amendments have also specified age, gender, and sexual orientation as protected diversity classes.
 Usually, these components are outwardly visible, which makes it easier to identify individuals with these diverse and unique characteristics.

 What many people don’t realize is that diversity encompasses much more than externally visible differences.
 Diversity can be defined as all the ways that people are unique.
 These additional differences comprise one’s personality, innate characteristics, environmental conditions, and organizational elements.

 - slide 2 of 7

 Every individual has a unique personality that comprises one component of what makes him or her diverse.
 Personality elements include temperament, activity level, persistence, tolerance, introversion/extroversion, individualism, avoidance/confrontation, and mood.
 All of these diverse personality factors greatly influence how teams interact with one another and how effective teams can be at developing emotional intelligence necessary to be successful.